Kong/docs.konghq.com/app/_hub/kong-inc/correlation-id/index.md

 This header is always added to calls to your upstream services, and optionally echoed back to your clients according to the `config.echo_downstream` setting.

-If a header bearing the same name is already present in the client request, it is honored and this plugin will **not** temper with it.
+If a header bearing the same name is already present in the client request, it is honored and this plugin will **not** tamper with it.

 ## Generators